This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Alternatives to Cooked Pork Loin

-Consider choices like chicken, turkey, or wild boar, which can provide variety and healthy nutrients without the extra fat.
+Leaner proteins like chicken, turkey, or even wild boar can provide the nutrition your pup needs without the added fat.

 Wild Boar as a Novel Protein

-Wild boar is an excellent novel protein for a dog diet, especially for dogs with allergies to common proteins like pork loin or chicken.
+Wild boar is a fantastic option for your dog’s diet if they struggle with allergies to common proteins like pork or chicken.

 Leaner Protein Sources for Dogs